weekendtrailtales/weekendtrailtales.github.io/_posts/2024-07-09-garibaldi-lake.md

 2 weeks ago, we luckily found an available reservation for Garibaldi camping.
 Even more amazing is that we got a pass right at the lake.
 We tried to book 4 months before the season started but it's so popular that the spots are fully booked right when the website opens.

-Garibaldi Lake is my favourite park - Mama and Daddy got engaged at Panorama Ridge, we signed the final contract for our home at the top of Black Tusk (it was the only place that had a signal to send an email!), the lake, the glacier and the mountains are so beautiful, and the additional challenge of hiking up to get there makes it even more majical.
+Garibaldi Lake is my favourite park - Mama and Daddy got engaged at Panorama Ridge, we signed the final contract for our home at the top of Black Tusk (it was the only place that had a signal to send an email!), the lake, the glacier and the mountains are so beautiful, and the additional challenge of hiking up to get there makes it even more magical.

 <!-- more -->